Enterprise Troopers Resources

 - The Areas of Learning and Experience

-- The Digital Competence FrameworkMany classroom activities provide opportunities for children to apply their entrepreneurial skills in exciting and practical ways.
-Taking part in the national Primary School Competition will help your pupils to become Enterprise Troopers and to:
+The Enterprise Troopers classroom activities provide opportunities for children to apply their entrepreneurial skills in exciting and practical ways.
+They will help your pupils to:

 - reflect on their own particular strengths, interests and aspirations;